 Busy Shapes ($3)

 It’s never too early to develop hand-eye coordination, and Busy Shapes uses a series of puzzles to help toddlers recognize and handle various shapes and match them with the proper slots — with some helpful encouragement and guidance from the app.
 Inspired by Swiss psychologist Jean Piaget’s theories of childhood cognitive development, the app seeks to develop experiences paired with logical reasoning.
-The app’s artificial intelligence features track the time it takes each child to complete a level and adjusts the game’s challenge.
-Busy Shapes lets kids freely access shapes while hiding the menu and even saves a child’s place in a game.
+The app’s A.I. features track the time it takes each child to complete a level and adjust the game’s challenge.
+Busy Shapes lets kids freely access shapes while hiding the menu and even saves your child’s place in a game.

 Kodable (Free trial/$7 per month)

 If you want your kids to have fun while learning a valuable skill, download Koadable.
-It’s free to get started with hundreds of activities that teach them the fundamentals of coding, from object-oriented programming and variable to syntax, classes, and more.
-They’ll help the Fuzz family navigate the Technomazes of Smeeborg while exploring the slime-infested plains of Bug World and Asteroidia’s asteroid fields, all the while learning using simple drag-and-drop commands and earning rewards along the way.
-After the free trial, Kodable costs from $6 per month or you can subscribe for a year for $70.
+It’s free to get started with hundreds of activities that teach them the fundamentals of coding, from object-oriented programming and variables to syntax, classes, and more.
+They’ll help the Fuzz family navigate the Technomazes of Smeeborg while exploring the slime-infested plains of Bug World and Asteroidia’s asteroid fields, all the while learning to use simple drag-and-drop commands and earning rewards along the way.
+After the free trial, Kodable starts at $7 per month or $60 per year.

 Math Bingo ($3)

 For many kids, math comes naturally.
 But for others, it can be a struggle that follows them into adulthood.
 Math Bingo helps kids orient themselves to addition, subtraction, multiplication, division, and mixed numbers via separate Bingo games with three levels of difficulty.
-Players get a choice of avatars and profiles and Bingo Bug rewards for getting the answers right.
+Players get a choice of avatars and profiles, and they get Bingo Bug rewards for getting the answers right.

-This set of mind-bending puzzles offers 270 levels of gameplay with puzzles appropriate for ages 3 to 5 and 5 to 9.
+This set of mind-bending puzzles offers 270 levels of gameplay with puzzles appropriate for ages 3 to 9.
 It helps kids improve logical thinking, spatial cognition, problem-solving, memory, and observation by introducing scientific concepts like physics, gravity, buoyancy, levitation, electricity, density, and acceleration.
 It features 32 smart characters and tracks six players.
 There are no third-party ads or in-app purchases.